stella-yc/arachnid-land/src/pages/blog/2018-12-31-spiderday-night-writes-01-into-the-spider-verse.md

 Yeah, all of that.

-That feeling of ‘Arachnogod forbid you die before you graduate’?
+That feeling of ‘Arachnogod forbid you die before you graduate from your program’?
 Yeah, sometimes that.

 And, that feeling that, with the right nudge, anyone could have ended up on the same path as you?
 Facing the same, seemingly impossible struggles?
 Getting knocked down and standing up again?
 After every failed grant?
 After every rejected paper?
 After every painful teaching evaluation?
 After every experiment completely ruined because of a small mistake?
 Because of something out of your control?
 After every project you pour yourself into?
 After every project you’re forced to abandon?
 After every project you’re forced to watch someone else take and succeed with?